DrShams/vpn_server/README.md

-## How to setup OpenVPN server on UBUNTU
+## How to set up OpenVPN server on UBUNTU

 |Command|Description|
 |-----|--------|